-- 6.1 The apparatus shall consist of luminaires, specimen table, surround, and ambient field having the following spectral, photometric, and geometric characteristics: - 6.1.1 Spectral Power Distribution-The spectral power distribution of the radiant flux incident on the specimens depends not only on the source used, but on the nature of any diffuser employed and any reflecting surfaces, including those in the ambient field, that reflect flux to the specimens. - 6.1.1.1 Daylight illumination shall be a spectral simulation of daylight of one or more of the following three kinds: overcast northern sky light, designated CIE Illuminant D{75} ; average daylight, designated CIE Illuminant D{65} ; or, for applications involving color photography or color printing, CIE Illuminant D{50} .
-The spectra of these illuminants are
+6.1 The apparatus shall consist of luminaires or viewing booth, specimen table, surround, and ambient field having the following spectral, photometric, and geometric characteristics:

-- specified in Practice E 308 and CIE Publication 15.2.4 The quality of the simulation of daylight shall be assessed by the method specified in the latest revision of CIE Publication 515 (under revision in 1996).
-For critical appraisal of colors and color differences, the category determined by that method shall be BC(CIELAB) or better.
+- 6.1.1 Spectral Power Distribution-The spectral power distribution of the radiant flux incident on the specimens depends not only on the source used, but on the nature of any diffuser employed and any reflecting surfaces, including those in the ambient field, that reflect flux to the specimens. - 6.1.1.1 Daylight illumination shall be a spectral simulation of daylight of one or more of the following two kinds: average daylight, designated CIE Illuminant D{65} ; or, for applications involving color photography or color printing, CIE Illuminant D{50} .
+The spectra of these illuminants are specified in Practice E308 and CIE Publication 15:2004.4 The quality of the simulation of daylight shall be assessed by the method specified in the latest revision of ISO/CIE 23603:2005, previously designated as Publication 51.5 For critical appraisal of colors and color differences, the category determined by that method shall be BC(CIELAB) or better.
 This rating ensures that the source provides ultraviolet and visible power in the right proportions to make both nonfluorescent and fluorescent materials look very nearly the way they would in the corresponding phase of natural daylight.
-Users of this practice should be aware of the fact that neither correlated color temperature nor chromaticity alone qualifies simulated daylight for this purpose. - 6.1.1.2 Incandescent illumination shall have the spectral quality of the light from an incandescent lamp commonly used for home and business lighting, approximately simulating CIE Illuminant A, specified in Practice E 308 and ISO/CIE 10526. - 6.1.1.3 Incandescent illumination of low correlated color temperature shall have spectral quality similar to that of a Planckian radiator having a color temperature of 2300 K. This light is commonly produced by incandescent lamps operated at half their rated voltage.6 - 6.1.1.4 Fluorescent lamps are often provided.
-Those most often used are of the type known as "cool white" approximately simulated by CIE Illuminant F2, and the type known as "three-band" approximately simulated by CIE Illuminant F11.
-The spectra of these illuminants are specified in Practice E 308 and ISO/CIE 10526. - 6.1.1.5 One or several of these kinds of illumination, or other kinds, as specified, may be provided in a luminaire or viewing booth.
-Provision must be made for selecting any one of the sources independently. - 6.1.2 Photometric Conditions-For critical evaluation of color differences of materials of medium lightness, the illumination at the center of the viewed area shall be 1080 to 1340 lx (100 to 125 fc).
-For general evaluation of materials of medium lightness, the illumination shall be between 810 and 1880 lx (75 and 175 fc).
-In either case, for viewing very light materials, the illumination may be as low as 540 lx (50 fc), and for viewing very dark materials it may be as high as 2150 lx (200 fc).
-This higher level of illumination is usually obtained by holding the specimens nearer the source. - 6.1.3 Geometric Conditions-The illumination shall be provided by an extended-area source located above the specimens and shall be sufficiently directional to reveal the texture of specimens.
-The illuminance shall be uniform over the viewing area, within ± 20 %, with no abrupt changes apparent to the observer. - 6.1.4 Surround and Ambient Field-The surround, the portion of the visual field immediately surrounding the specimens, shall be the color having the Munsell notation given in Table 1
+Users of this practice should be aware of the fact that neither correlated color temperature nor chromaticity alone qualifies simulated daylight for this purpose. - 6.1.1.2 Incandescent illumination shall have the spectral quality of the light from an incandescent lamp commonly used for home and business lighting, approximately simulating CIE Illuminant A, specified in Practice E308 and ISO/CIE 10526. - 6.1.1.3 Incandescent illumination of low correlated color temperature shall have spectral quality similar to that of a Planckian radiator having a color temperature of 2300 K. This source is referred to as "Horizon Daylight" because it simulates the spectra of early morning sunrise and late day sunset.
+This light is commonly produced by incandescent lamps operated at half their rated voltage.6 - 6.1.1.4 Fluorescent lamps are often provided.
+Those most often used are of the type known as "cool white" approximately simulating CIE Illuminant F2, and the type known as "three-band" approximately simulating CIE Illuminant F11 and F12.
+The spectra of these illuminants are specified in Practice E308 and ISO/CIE 10526.
+Recently, due to energy legislation, lamps simulating CIE Illuminant F2 have been limited to smaller sizes as used in specialty appliance applications. - 6.1.1.5 One or several of these kinds of illumination, or other kinds, as specified, may be provided in a luminaire or viewing booth.
+Provision must be made for selecting any one of the sources independently.
+The blending of a broadband daylight source with incandescent illumination has shown to be effective in detecting metamerism in some color matching applications.